ChisdealHD/SpottyBot/README.md

 The current app list is over 500 songs!
 [Twitch Music](http://music.twitch.tv)

+## Known Issues:
+If the bot try's to play a music track which is not allowed in the given users country or if an advert plays the bot will crash.
+The bot can be restarted by typing !start in the Twitch chat.
+I am working to issolate and fix this issue. <3

 ## Usage

 You will need a few things before you start: